Let a Philadelphia Cancer Attorney Help You with Disability Insurance Benefits

 Fortunately, targeted therapies are now available to treat cancer.
 In targeted cancer therapies, a particular treatment is designed to attack cancerous cells based on cancer’s identified properties.
 While there are still areas of ongoing research regarding targeted therapy, and not all cancers respond to this line of treatment, targeted therapies can be used in conjunction with other cancer treatments to help improve the success of the overall treatment plan.

-If you or a loved one are going through cancer treatment, contact Seltzer & Associates today to review your disability insurance claim with an experienced Philadelphia cancer attorney.
+If you or a loved one are going through cancer treatment, contact Seltzer & Associates today to review your disability insurance claim with an experienced cancer lawyer.

 As doctors know, treatment for and recovery from cancer can be physically and mentally strenuous.
 Cancer and its treatments can have many effects, such as changes in mood or thinking, dehydration, eating problems, falling, fatigue, fever, infections, low blood counts, Lymphedema, nausea and vomiting, pain, peripheral neuropathy, prostheses, seizures, shortness of breath, sleep problems, swelling, and weakness.
 It is important to understand that the resulting side effects of treatment can be disabling to an individual.
 Even though the treatment you receive for your cancer may be successful, the side effects you may experience may continue for a long time.
 Limited mobility, disruptive behaviors, and cognitive limitations can linger, making a return to work seem impossible.